mrwel8/mrwel8.github.com/_posts/2015-04-29-manual-deployment-components.md

 In keeping with the tradition of (hopefully) useful, but lengthy, lists, I've started compiling all the components that can't be migrated through Change Sets.

-Salesforce actually has <a href="https://www.salesforce.com/us/developer/docs/api_meta/Content/meta_unsupported_types.htm" target="_blank">a list of all the components</a> that _can_ go through Change Sets, but the opposite is more helpful for planning deployments and knowing what can be done manually ahead of time.
+Salesforce actually has <a href="https://help.salesforce.com/apex/HTViewHelpDoc?id=changesets_about_components.htm" target="_blank">a list of all the components</a> that _can_ go through Change Sets, but the opposite is more helpful for planning deployments and knowing what can be done manually ahead of time.
+If you're using the Metadata API with Ant, then you can use <a href="https://www.salesforce.com/us/developer/docs/api_meta/Content/meta_unsupported_types.htm" target="_blank">the following list</a> of unsupported metadata types, all of which are contained below as well.

-> If you're using the Metadata API with Ant, then you can use <a href="https://www.salesforce.com/us/developer/docs/api_meta/Content/meta_unsupported_types.htm" target="_blank">the following list</a> of unsupported metadata types, all of which are contained below as well.
+> **Bold** indicates entire Setup menu folders

 {: .component-table}
 | Feature                | Metadata API? | SOAP API? | API Object Name    | Notes |